vlet/Shuvgey/README.md

 It's alpha stage.
 I can run simple [Dancer](https://metacpan.org/pod/Dancer) PSGI app and it even work!

+Note: with Firefox 32.0 (nightly) you may need to setup option network.http.spdy.enforce-tls-profile to false.
+For some strange reason Net::SSLeay try to downgrade cipher to TLS\_RSA\_WITH\_RC4\_128\_MD5 that's Firefox didn't like.

 # NAMING

 There is a wellknown python non-blocking, single-threaded HTTP server Tornado.